 559 – Accounting for Decision Making and Control (3)

-Prerequisite: LRSP 201 or BUAD 132 or equivalent.
+Prerequisite: LRSP 201 or BUAD 132 or equivalent and LRSP 306 or ECON 202 or equivalent.
 This course introduces fundamental financial and managerial accounting concepts.
 Financial accounting topics include Generally Accepted Accounting Principles (GAAP), an overview of financial statements, an overview of the accounting equation, recording economic events, as well as an overview of the accounting cycle.
 The course also addresses basic managerial accounting concepts such as cost behavior, and incremental analysis.

 566 – The U.S. Health Care System (3)